 (6) Be Responsible

 Without training, your children will grow wild; with training they will become disciplined, productive citizen.
 Teach him good manners, obedience, cooperation and interpersonal skills necessary to get along with others.
 Teach them both to lead and to follow.
 Take responsibility for their spiritual as well as his academic training.
 They will view you as an authority on common sense, and you will become a regular sounding board for them.
 They will always need you.

 (7) Be Consistent

 You can judge how important a habit is by how consistently you do it.
-Feeding time, grocery shopping and health checkups usually happen as planned; so should play time, conversation time, prayer time, cleanup time and anything else that you want your child to consider important.
+Feeding time, grocery shopping and health checkups usually happen as planned; so should play time, conversation time, prayer time, cleanup time and anything else that you want your child to consider important as he gets older.
 The values, the habits, the activities that you want to form the basic structure of his life have to be taught repeatedly.
 Be clear about what is acceptable and what is not; and be consistent with your approval and disapproval.
 In a world where there is so much uncertainty, where black and white easily turns to gray, your children will love that fact that they can count on you to set clear standards and boundaries.